 The supported input methods have the precedence shown in the list above.
-Therefore, updates contained within any specified list files will be executed before any directly specified updates.
+This means that if any list files are specified, updates contained within those files will be executed before any updates specified directly.

 This command may only be used to execute SPARQL updates.
-If it is required to executed queries, use the guery command.
-To execute a combination of queries and updates, use the spargl command.
+If it is required to executed queries, use the query command.
+To execute a combination of queries and updates, use the sparql command